Bemidji State University

 revolution, sphere, cylinder, cone, as a Riemann sum of many thin cylinders

 and calculate the volume formula.
-Assignment: 22-25 |
+Assignment: 22-25 | Assessment: Teacher observation -Students will calculate the

 derivative or rate of change of a polynomial function at a point using the